quicwg/base-drafts/draft-ietf-quic-recovery.md

 when the corresponding acknowledgment is sent.
 The endpoint encodes this host delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see Section 19.3 of {{QUIC-TRANSPORT}}).
-This allows the receiver of the ACK to adjust for any host delays - importantly, for delayed acknowledgements - when estimating the path RTT.
+This allows the receiver of the ACK to adjust for any host delays, which is important for delayed acknowledgements, when estimating the path RTT.
 In certain deployments, a packet might be held in the OS kernel or elsewhere on the host before being processed by the QUIC stack.
 Where possible, an endpoint MAY include these delays when populating the